katdom13/ExtendedTR/README.md

 Why?

-The first place command is for robot 1 (PLACE 1,2,NORTH) The second place command is for robot 2 (PLACE 1,3,NORTH) The third place command is for robot 1 again, but this fails due to collision with robot 2 and is ignored.
-(PLACE 1,3,NORTH) The fourth place command is still for robot 1 because the place command prior failed.
-(PLACE 1,4,NORTH) Since the fourth place command did not fail, the next one is for robot 2, but this one is ignored due to failing and robot 2 retains its position.
+1.  first place command is for robot 1 (PLACE 1,2,NORTH)
+2.  second place command is for robot 2 (PLACE 1,3,NORTH)
+3.  third place command is for robot 1 again, but this fails due to collision with robot 2 and is ignored.
+(PLACE 1,3,NORTH)
+4. fourth place command is still for robot 1 because the place command prior failed.
+(PLACE 1,4,NORTH)
+5. ce the fourth place command did not fail, the next one is for robot 2, but this one is ignored due to failing and robot 2 retains its position.
 (PLACE 1,4,NORTH)

 So the place commands alternate between the multiple robots, but stays with a robot if it fails.